ashwinvaidya17/LTP_2020_RUG/README.md

 ---

 The `bert_encoder_embedding.py` file contains the code to train and test the model.
-The outputs generated are stored in `without_stopwords_output.txt`. `attention.py` file was obtained from the internet as keras does not have an inbuilt attention layer.
+The outputs generated are stored in `without_stopwords_output.txt`. `attention.py` file was obtained from the (https://github.com/thushv89/attention_keras/blob/master/src/layers/attention.py) as keras does not have an inbuilt attention layer.

 ### Test/Val Loss